What is Workers’ Compensation?

 Typically you cannot, unless there was some intentional action on the part of your employer.
 Workers’ compensation laws are designed to prevent this type of lawsuit.
 Your employer pays for the benefits and is relieved from liability in return.
 Benefits are provided regardless of who is at fault in the accident.

 In some cases, lawsuits are brought against third parties responsible for workplace injuries.
 For example, an injured construction worker may sue the manufacturer of dangerous and defective machinery.
-Thompson and Pracht, LLP can determine the avenue of compensation most beneficial to you.
+Thomason and Pracht, LLP can determine the avenue of compensation most beneficial to you.

 Do I need an attorney for Workers’ Compensation?

 You are not required to hire an attorney to file a workers’ compensation claim, but it may be in your best interest to do so.
 The process involves paperwork, deadlines and proper communication between the insurance company and your doctor.
-Thompson and Pracht, LLP can ensure all of these steps are completed correctly and that you receive a fair amount of compensation in a timely manner.
+Thomason and Pracht, LLP can ensure all of these steps are completed correctly and that you receive a fair amount of compensation in a timely manner.

 Who pays workers’ compensation benefits?